liquidprompt/liquidprompt/docs/install.rst

    git clone https://github.com/liquidprompt/liquidprompt.git ~/liquidprompt

-If you do not have ``git``, you can download and extract the source in zip or gzip format directly from the `release page
+If you do not have ``git``, or want a package with an example config file and compiled documentation, you can download and extract the source in zip or gzip format directly from the `release page
 <https://github.com/liquidprompt/liquidprompt/releases/latest>`_.